Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Ice Tongues

 We now convert the integral required to obtain $u$ from one over $x$ to one over $\tau$.
 The value of $\tau$ is 0 when $x = 0$.
-When the fluid element reaches $x$, $\tau = t - {t}_{0}$.
+When the fluid element reaches $x$, $\tau \equiv t - {t}_{0}$.
 We note that a fluid element injected at the source over a time interval $d\tau$ has a total volume $Q~d\tau$.
 At all later times, it occupies the same volume.
 However, it is also a part of the profile.
 This means that it occupies a volume $Hd~dx$.
 Thus,

 This means that $u$ is a function of ($t-t_0$) only, as we know that $H$ is and $u_{0}=\frac{Q}{{{H}_{0}}d}$ is assumed constant.
 Integrating $u$ and assuming that the source of the shelf (a grounding line) remains static, we see that $x$ is also going to be a function of $\ t-{{t}_{0}}$ only.
 All fluid elements reach a given $x$ at the same value of $\tau$.
 Thus, at that position, $H$ is always the same (after the front has reached this position).
 We therefore have a steady profile.
+Under these conditions, the continuity equation reduces to